Panzerschrek/U-00DC-Sprache/source/docs/en/classes.rst

 Visibility labels ``public``, ``private``, ``protected`` may be used inside classes.
 All class members defined after a visibility label will have such visibility.
-A visibility from a class beginning up to the first visibility label is considered to be ``public``.
+A visibility from a class beginning down to the first visibility label is considered to be ``public``.

 ``public`` visibility means that this class member may be accessed from any place in a program.
-``private`` visibility means that this class mamber may be accessed only inside class members namespace (including namespaces of nested classes).
+``private`` visibility means that this class member may be accessed only inside class members namespace (including namespaces of nested classes).
-``protected`` visibility means that this class mamber may be accessed not only within this class, but also within its children.
+``protected`` visibility is like ``private``, but class members with this visibility may be accessed not only within this class, but also within its children.

 .. code-block:: u_spr